colinarticulate/mySphinx/README.md

 Non-canonical builds for development of new pocketsphinx libraries using autotools.

-Canonical builds for distribution of new pocketsphinx libraries using same way as the original pocketsphinx library.
+Canonical builds for distribution of new pocketsphinx libraries using the same way as the original pocketsphinx library.

 IDE: vs code
 Compilation and fully debuggable code using own made personalised pocketsphinx API of choice.